nathaneltitane/dextop/README.md

 ### Software requirements:

+**Termux application downloads are to be made via F-Droid: Google Play Store updates are deprecated since November 2020**

 To get Dextop set up, install the following packages on your android device:

 - [Termux](https://f-droid.org/en/packages/com.termux/ "Termux by Fredrik Fornwall")